Govt to bring new law to curb air pollution in Delhi-NCR | Science-Environment

 Govt to bring new law to curb air pollution in Delhi-NCR

-The government will soon bring in a new law to curb air pollution in Delhi-NCR, a top official from the Ministry of Environment said on Monday.
+With Delhi continuing to grapple with increasing levels of pollution, the Centre has decided to soon bring in a new legislation to curb air pollution in the city and NCR, a top official from the Ministry of Environment said.
 "The new law will be only for Delhi and NCR.
 It will come out soon.
 I cannot comment on what penalties it will entail.
-It's a new law to curb pollution in Delhi-NCR region only.
-Air Act is for the nation and it will be as it is," Environment Secretary R P Gupta told PTI.
-The response from him came after the Supreme Court, which had raised concern over the worsening air quality in Delhi-NCR, was told by the Centre that it will bring a new legislation to curb pollution and submit a proposal before it in four days.
+It is a new law to curb pollution in Delhi NCR region only.
+Air Act is for the nation and it will be as it is," Environment Secretary, R P Gupta, told PTI.
+The response from him came after the Supreme Court, which had raised concern over the worsening air quality in Delhi-NCR, was told by the Centre on Monday that it will bring a new legislation to curb pollution and submit a proposal before it in four days.

-A layer of poisonous haze lingered over the national capital on Monday as the air quality in the city was recorded in the "very poor" category for the fourth consecutive day.
-Delhi's air quality is predicted to remain in the 'very poor' category till October 31.
+Delhi's air quality has been in 'very poor' category and is predicted to remain so till October 31.
+The share of stubble burning in Delhi's PM2.5 concentration was 16 percent on Monday.
+It was 19 percent on Sunday and 9 percent on Saturday.

 - READ MORE ON: